It’s Time To Enjoy Life Again

 Does this sound like you?

 It’s possible that you’re just suffering from boredom.
-Often, just altering your habits is all you will need to do to get out of that rut.
+Often, just altering your habits is all you will need to do to get out of that rut and start enjoying life again.

 For example, if you’re used to having lunch at your desk, or skipping lunch altogether, step away and enjoy a change of scenery.
 Take your lunch outdoors.
 Or take a walk right after lunch instead of going straight back to the office.